-6. The Council expects Members and staff at all levels to behave with integrity and propriety and to act within the law and the regulations, procedures and practices.
+6. The Council expects Members and staff at all levels to behave with integrity and propriety and to act within the law and the regulations, procedures and practices laid down in relation to the conduct of the Council's business.
+The Council believes this is achieved best through the promotion of an atmosphere of honesty and openness.

 - 7. The Council encourages Members and staff to raise any concerns they have about fraud, bribery and corruption immediately as they occur.
-It will treat all concerns raised, seriously and in confidence. - 8.
-The Council has three senior officers who have particular responsibility for regulating the conduct of the Council and its activities.
+It will treat all concerns raised, seriously and in confidence. - 8 The Council has three senior officers who have particular responsibility for regulating the conduct of the Council and its activities.
 These are:

-Chief Finance Officer (currently Responsible for the financial Terry Collier) management, audit and financial probity of the Council and also for its proper personnel policies and injustice by the Council.
+Chief Finance Officer (currently Responsible for the financial Terry Collier)

+management, audit and financial probity of the Council and also for its proper personnel policies and practices.